 STANFORD, Calif.
 (AP) Longtime Stanford associate head coach Amy Tucker is retiring from coaching but will remain with the program in an administrative role.

-Tucker shared the news Wednesday night that she is calling it a career to her time on the bench, writing, ''It has been a great journey and I have loved it.''
+Tucker shared the news Wednesday night that she is calling it a career to her time on the bench.
+But she will still have a key role behind the scenes.

-Tucker just completed her 32nd season on The Farm under Hall of Fame coach Tara VanDerveer and Stanford reached the Final Four before losing in the semifinals to eventual champion South Carolina.
+''It has been a great journey and I have loved it,'' said Tucker, who just completed her 32nd season on The Farm under Hall of Fame coach Tara VanDerveer and Stanford reached the Final Four before losing in the semifinals to eventual champion South Carolina.

 ''I love Stanford and am excited to be here for the foreseeable future,'' Paye wrote in a recent email.